steveschnepp/blog.pwkf.org/_posts/2025-10-19-kartu-sama.md

 ### Using multiple 54-card decks

 One can also use multiple 54-card decks to enable longer rounds, or when there are a significant amount of players.
-Ideally the hidden side of the cards should be identical, but that's not really required as having different back coloring gives away some information that can be strategically used.
+Ideally the back side of the cards should be identical, but that's not really required as having different back coloring gives away some information that can be strategically used.